-Social prescribing is a means of enabling primary care services to refer patients with social, emotional or practical needs to a range of local, non-clinical services, when a medical intervention or just treating clinical origins is not getting to the root of the individual’s problem.
+Social prescribing is a means of enabling primary care services to refer patients with social, emotional or practical needs to a range of local, non-clinical services, when a medical intervention or just treating clinical origins is not getting to the root of the person’s needs.

-GPs, nurses, housing providers, social care teams and even family members can refer patients to a team of Social Prescribing Advisors to work with them to identify non-medical interventions e.g. social activity, diet, relaxation and exercise that could improve both their health and wellbeing.
+GPs, nurses, housing providers, social care teams and even family members can refer people to social prescribing ‘navigators’, who will work with each person to identify non-medical opportunities in the community that may be of benefit, e.g. social activities, interests/hobbies, peer support groups, dietary support, relaxation, exercise, voluntary opportunities or other lifestyle changes that could improve health and wellbeing.

 Most schemes have a link worker or navigator who GPs refer patients on to and they organise the social prescription, but there are examples of doctors referring patients directly on to an activity.

-You can download a leaflet about the project and our referral forms below.
+You can download leaflets (pdf) about the project below:

 2018 Connecting you with your community (for anyone)